technikate/wsa-labs/_posts/2023-04-01-SQL-injection-lab-1.md

 ---
 title: >
-  Solution to Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+  Solution to `SQL injection vulnerability in WHERE clause allowing retrieval of hidden data`
 ---

 The following is a solution to the [PortSwigger Web Security](https://portswigger.net/web-security) lab titled ["Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data"](https://portswigger.net/web-security/sql-injection/lab-retrieve-hidden-data).